karmada-io/website/docs/userguide/scheduling/override-policy.md

 - `ImageOverrider`: overrides images for workloads.
 - `CommandOverrider`: overrides commands for workloads.
 - `ArgsOverrider`: overrides args for workloads.
-- `LabelsOverrider` overrides labels for workloads.
+- `LabelsOverrider`: overrides labels for workloads.
-- `AnnotationsOverrider` overrides annotations for workloads.
+- `AnnotationsOverrider`: overrides annotations for workloads.
 - `PlaintextOverrider`: a general-purpose tool to override any kind of resources.

 ### ImageOverrider